apify/apify-docs/docs/storage/request_queue.md

 The request queue provides a [HTTP API](https://docs.apify.com/api/v2#/reference/request-queues) to manage queues and to add/retrieve requests.
 If you are developing a Node.js application, then you can also use the [Apify JavaScript client](https://docs.apify.com/api/apify-client-js/latest#ApifyClient-requestQueues).

+ADD - ONLY ONE ACTOR CAN PROCESS ONE QUEUE AT ONE TIME - THEY CAN'T BE PROCESSING IT CONCURRENTLY

+CAN HAVE MULTIPLE ACTORS PUSHING TO SAME QUEUE, BUT ONLY ONE CAN PROCESS IT